medizininformatik-initiative/dup-ACRIBiS_feasibility/README.md

 5. Document your environmant and the results in corresponding file in the "Test Logs" Folder
 6. Upload Output and Log Files to https://fex.ukw.de/public/upload-shares/JqcRKDMZtyL4vkerQZCurlHjQ9hSVjT9

+You can find some common issues in the FAQ.

 Contact: Kai Günther (guenther_k1@ukw.de)